-Privacy Notice
+Privacy notice

 This notice explains our approach to collecting and handling your personal data.

-We are an independent public inquiry and we exercise statutory functions under the Inquiries Act 2005, in the public interest.
-We investigate the nature and extent of abuse of children whilst in care in Scotland.
-We publish various documents relating to our investigations and findings, and sometimes this may include some personal data.
+We publish various documents relating to our investigations and findings, and sometimes these may include some personal data.
 We need to process personal data to enable us to carry out our work.

 We explain in this notice in general terms how we collect and handle personal data.

-If you contact us by telephone, email or letter, or if you use the contact form on our website, we will retain any personal data you provide to us in doing so, and we may use it to contact you about the work of the Inquiry.
+If you contact us by telephone, email, or letter, using the contact form on our website, or in any other way, we will retain any personal data you provide to us in doing so, and we may use it to contact you about the work of the Inquiry.
 We may also use it to help us with our investigations and to help us decide which institutions or organisations need to be investigated.

-We collect data about children in care, data about the abuse of children in care and data about the impact of such abuse.
-We collect and retain contact details, data known as special category data and information about criminal convictions.
+We collect data about children in care, data about the abuse of children in care, and data about the impact of such abuse.
+We collect and retain contact details, data known as special category data, and information about criminal convictions.

 We keep your personal data secure and only share it with those who need to see it.

-Personal data is held in secure encrypted electronic storage systems that are only accessible by individuals working for or on behalf of the Inquiry.
+Personal data is held in secure encrypted electronic storage systems which are only accessible by individuals working for or on behalf of the Inquiry.
 Any hard copy information is held in secure conditions within premises to which members of the public do not have access.

 All personal data we receive is handled fairly and lawfully in line with data protection legislation.

-The Chief Executive of the Inquiry is our “data controller”.
-As data controller, she is obliged by law to determine the purposes for and means by which we process all and any data including how it is held, how it is used, and when and/or how it is destroyed.
+The Chief Executive of the Inquiry is our ‘data controller’.
+As data controller, (s)he is obliged by law to determine the purposes for and means by which we process all and any data including how it is held, how it is used, and when and/or how it is destroyed.

-Each year the Inquiry registers with the Information Commissioner – who supervises compliance with Data Protection legislation in the UK.
+Each year the Inquiry registers with the Information Commissioner, who supervises compliance with data protection legislation in the UK.
 A copy of our current registration certificate is available here.

 You have the right to request: